kent28808/React-Portfolio/README.md

 ## Acknowledgments

-* Hats off to instructional staff, all technology libraries used, youtube, and wger.de for their apis.
+* Hats off to instructional staff, all technology libraries used.